 In the case of monomodal and narrow distributions (see example in Figure 1 for a z-average of 73 nm), the different types of diameters are almost equivalent in terms of the importance given to a specific size and the difference between them during time.
 However, multimodal or wide distributions (Figure 1 with a z-average of 435 nm) generate bigger differences between the PSD in number, volume and intensity.
 Therefore, the difference between the different mean diameters, because of wider distribution, increases and it is important to decide which one is more descriptive.
-Note that the distribution becomes larger during the reaction because the particles do not grow at the same rate and they do not undergo similar coagulation rates, due to different stochasticity or mixing issues.
+Note that the distribution can broaden during the reaction because the particles do not grow at the same rate and they do not undergo similar coagulation rates, due to different stochasticity or mixing issues.